-Visuals to Support Social, Communication, and Transition skills
+Visuals to Support Social Development and Social Communication

 Visuals for Supporting Beginning Literacy and Math skills

 Visuals for Supporting Play

 - → Provide supports that are individualized for specific needs (visuals, photos, objects, tactile) to help children understand and relate to instruction. - → Incorporate multi-sensory strategies and increase prompting levels to support participation. - → Provide individualized communication systems and/or adapted materials (tools, seating, movement, and sensory) to support participation.